Many mathematical objects can be represented by several equivalent expressions.

 For example, the expressions in each row below represent the same mathematical object:

-The Compute Engine stores expressions internally in a canonical form to simplify comparisons and to make it easier to implement algorithms that work with expressions.
+The Compute Engine stores expressions internally in a canonical form to make it easier to work with symbolic expressions.

-The value of expr.simplify(), expr.evaluate() and expr.N() are canonical expressions.
+The return value of expr.simplify(), expr.evaluate() and expr.N() are canonical expressions.

 The ce.box() and ce.parse() functions return a canonical expression by default, which is the desirable behavior in most cases.

-To get a non-canonical version of an expression set the canonical option of ce.parse() or ce.box() to false.
+To get a non-canonical version of an expression use of ce.parse(s, {canonical: false}) or ce.box(expr, {canonical: false}).

 The non-canonical version will be closer to the literal LaTeX input, which may be desirable to compare a “raw” user input with an expected answer.